 Kia ora, lovely people!
 I hope you're all keeping safe.
 Thank you for visiting my site.
 Please, feel free to say hello via the Contact page ;-) and if you have any questions, feedback, page-loading problems, corrections (even grammar and spelling) or requests, please let me know.

 After the success of Nevermore in Oamaru in another of our signature venue-tailored pieces, we'll be doing it again later this year at the Oamaru Heritage Festival!
 Excellent audience feedback included, "That took chops!"
 I'm well pleased!!

-Meanwhile, someday in the future, I will be performing in Dear Jane, NO Productions' award winning play about the life of Jane Deans.
+Meanwhile, sometime in October, I will be performing in Dear Jane, NO Productions' award winning play about the life of Jane Deans.
 The venue will again be Riccarton House, home of the Deans Family.

-My neighbour is a student at Ara and is working on a mobile game as part of his course.
-I'm helping him as a voice, dialogue and story consultant, and inevitably ended up voicing some stuff for it.
-As soon as I can get my hands on some video screen grabs so I can make a vid and post it here.
+My neighbour is a student at Ara and was working on a mobile game as part of his course.
+I helped him as a voice, dialogue and story consultant, and inevitably ended up voicing some stuff for it.
+Still trying to get my hands on some video screen grabs so I can make a vid and post it here.